 As executor, you’ll need to consider all the stuff you find in the decedent’s residence(s).
 Everything the decedent owned outright on his or her date of death is now under your care as executor; you’re responsible for making sure that you account for this stuff and that it ends up where it’s supposed to.

 You need to prepare a detailed inventory of all the personal and household items (being sure not to include any that belonged solely to the surviving spouse).
 This inventory is necessary to put a value on the items for the probate inventory and the Form 706.

 If the decedent has a surviving spouse, the personal and household items may be staying in place after the decedent’s death, except items the decedent specifically bequeaths (leaves by will) to others.
 If the decedent has no surviving spouse and the house needs to be dismantled, you still need to list and document everything and set aside anything of real value for later valuation.

-If you know before you go into the house that it contains items of great value, consider bringing an antique dealer or auctioneer with you to help sort out what has value from what doesn’t.
+If you know before you go into the house that it contains items of great value, you may also want to consider bringing an antiques dealer or auctioneer with you to help sort out what has value from what doesn’t.

 Make sure that you have witnesses with you when you inventory and dispose of the contents of the house.
 If you can, take huge numbers of pictures or videos of each room before you move anything, so that, should someone take it upon themselves to question what was there when you opened the door, you have visual proof as well as third-party confirmation.